 Paris-Orly Airport Guide (ORY)

 The smaller of two major international airports serving the French capital, Paris-Orly Airport is a short distance to the south of the city.
 Our Paris-Orly Airport guide is a useful resource for passengers visiting the airport, with information regarding terminal facilities, public transport access and nearby accommodation options.

-Orly South terminal has information desks at gates H and K; Orly West terminal has an information desk in the public area – free guides and maps of Paris and the airport are available here.
-Passengers can also telephone the Information Centre (tel: 01 4975 1515) for information.
+Orly South terminal has information desks at gates H and K. Orly West terminal has an information desk in the public area – free guides and maps of Paris and the airport are available here.

-From Paris, take the E15 ring road that skirts the city southbound and turn on to the southbound A6 via Porte d'Orléans or Porte de Gentilly and merge onto the A106, which leads to the airport.
+From Paris, take the E15 ring road that skirts the city southbound and turn on to the southbound A6 via Porte d'Orléans or Porte de Gentilly.
+From here, merge onto the A106, which leads to the airport.
 The total drive time to the airport from central Paris is approximately 30 minutes.

-There is an HSBC Bank branch in Orly West terminal.
+There is a HSBC Bank branch in Orly West terminal.
 Both terminals have ATMs.
 Bureaux de change facilities are located in Orly South terminal.

-Wireless internet access is available throughout the terminals (free for the first 15 minutes).
-There are post offices in the public areas of both terminals.
+Free Wi-Fi internet access is available throughout Paris-Orly Airport.
+Additionally, there are post offices in the public areas of both terminals.

 There are numerous cafés, snack bars and restaurants at Paris-Orly Airport.
 These include an American style lounge bar in Orly West terminal, and a mixed cuisine restaurant in Orly South terminal.